mingzhufan/CPC3D-Dataset/README.md

 ## Contact

-For questions about the dataset, please contact the authors through the corresponding paper.
+For questions about the dataset, please contact the corresponding author listed in the paper.

 Thank you for your interest in CPC3D.